sitewards/QuickOrders/README.md

 TO DO
 ----
 * Find a way to store products added to list in some session, so if adding fails then list stays as it was - <strong>Contribution seriously appreciated</strong>
+* Separate messages for errors with sku/product name which caused the error – many more possibilites to highlight product, etc.

 Contact